 Kristin Divers, PSA

 Divers' body of work explores people and their environments, reflecting moments in time from the lives and activities of everyday individuals, and the places where they live, work, and play.
-She and her husband divide their time each month between two cities—Pittsburgh and Indianapolis.
+She lives in Pittsburgh, but spends significant time in New York.
 She also frequently travels the Northeastern, Midwestern, and Southern United States, and occasionally abroad.
 So, this gives her opportunity to be inspired by the people and places of many regions.
 She observes and photographs, then sketches and produces pastel paintings based on her observations.
 She also enjoys drawing from life to keep those skills sharp.